KarlNueckel/MusicRecs/README.md

 ## 🙏 **Acknowledgments**

+- **[BookRecs Repository](https://github.com/weaviate/BookRecs)** - This project was forked from and inspired by the original BookRecs repository by the Weaviate team.
+Their excellent work on vector search and recommendation systems provided the foundation for this music discovery application.
 - **Spotify** for their excellent API and music data
 - **Next.js** team for the amazing framework
 - **Tailwind CSS** for the utility-first styling